Turner Broadcasting System: 1990s

-Turner expanded its presence in movie production and distribution, first with the 1991 purchase of the Hanna-Barbera animation studio during a competitive bid with MCA/Universal, Hallmark Cards, and several other corporations.
-On December 22, 1993, Turner acquired Castle Rock Entertainment.
-Turner purchased New Line Cinema a month later.
+Turner Broadcasting System expanded its presence in movie production and distribution, first with the 1991 purchase of the Hanna-Barbera and Ruby-Spears animation studios during a competitive bid with MCA/Universal, Hallmark Cards, and several other corporations.
+On December 22, 1993, Turner Broadcasting System acquired Castle Rock Entertainment.
+Turner Broadcasting System purchased New Line Cinema a month later.

-Turner launched Cartoon Network on October 1, 1992, followed by Turner Classic Movies (TCM) on April 14, 1994.
+Turner Broadcasting System launched Cartoon Network on October 1, 1992, followed by Turner Classic Movies (TCM) on April 14, 1994.

+In September 1995, Turner Broadcasting System began airing World Championship Wrestling (WCW)'s Monday Nitro on TNT, beginning the Monday Night War against the World Wrestling Federation (WWF)'s Monday Night Raw.
+Three years later, TBS Superstation began airing WCW Thunder.

-On October 10, 1996, Turner merged with Time Warner, a company formed in 1990 by the merger of Time Inc. and Warner Communications, and which had held 20% of Turner Broadcasting in the past.
-Through this merger, Warner Bros. had regained the rights to its pre-1950 library, while Turner gained access to the company's post-1950 library and other properties.
+On October 10, 1996, Turner Broadcasting System merged with Time Warner, a company formed in 1990 by the merger of Time Inc. and Warner Communications, and which had held 20% of Turner Broadcasting System in the past.
+Through this merger, Warner Bros. had regained the rights to its pre-1950 library, while Turner Broadcasting System gained access to the company's post-1950 library and other properties.

 2000s

+On April 1, 2000, Turner Broadcasting System launched Boomerang as a sister channel to Cartoon Network featuring the classic cartoons that originally aired on Cartoon Network as the channel was gradually shifting its focus to original cartoons.

+Time Warner Entertainment merged with America Online (AOL) in 2001 to form AOL Time Warner, which was renamed back to the Time Warner name in 2004.

+In March 2001, Jamie Kellner would officially succeed Ted Turner as head of Turner Broadcasting System.
+One of Kellner's most notable actions after succeeding Turner was his decision to cancel WCW's television programs.

+In September 2001, Cartoon Network launched Adult Swim as an adult-oriented programming block that would air at midnight when Cartoon Network's target demographic would be asleep.
+It would go on to be very successful.
+Since 2005, Adult Swim is considered its own network according to Nielsen due to Adult Swim and Cartoon Network's differing demographics.

-In 2002, the Indian division of Turner started a joint venture with Zee Entertainment Enterprises known as Zee Turner for distribution.
+In 2002, Turner started a joint venture with Zee Entertainment Enterprises known as Zee Turner for distribution of their channels in India.

 In 2003, Philip I. Kent succeeded Jamie Kellner as chairman.
 Operational duties for The WB were transferred by Time Warner from Warner Bros. to Turner Broadcasting during 2001, while Kellner was chairman, but were returned to Warner Bros. in 2003 with the departure of Kellner.

-On January 1, 2004, Turner launched Pogo TV in India as the sister channel to Cartoon Network India.
+On January 1, 2004, Turner launched Pogo in India as a sister channel to Cartoon Network India.
 The channel is exclusive to South Asia.